-Work-family conflict occurs when we cannot meet the demands of work and the demands of family at the same time, and instead must choose one over the other.
+Work-family conflict occurs when employees cannot meet the demands of work and the demands of family at the same time, and instead must choose one over the other.
 In this study, researchers (Dahm, Glomb, Manchester, & Leroy, 2015) specifically considered work-to-family conflict, which occurs when people attempt to meet the demands of their job and sacrifice the demands of their family.
 While past research has shown that this may lead to harmful outcomes, this study gives us greater insight into why this happens.
 Interestingly, work-to-family conflict can make employees change the way they do their jobs.

 WORK-FAMILY CONFLICT AND RESOURCE DEPLETION